-Prior to conversion of the A-1, A-2 and A-3 units into corresponding CORR securities, the Grier Members only have the right to receive distributions to the extent that the Company's Board of Directors determines dividends would be payable if they held the shares of Series C Preferred, Series B Preferred and Class B Common Stock, respectively, regardless of whether the securities are outstanding.
-If the Series C Preferred, Series B Preferred and Class B Common Stock are not outstanding, the Company's Board of Directors must consider that they would be outstanding when declaring dividends on the Common Stock.
-Following CPUC Approval, the terms of the Fourth LLC Agreement provide that such rights will continue until the Grier Members elect to exchange the A-1, A-2 and A-3 units for the related securities of the Company.
-In addition, after CPUC Approval, certain Crimson units held by the Grier Members are expected to be transferred to other individuals currently managing Crimson (the "Management Members").
-The following table summarizes the distributions payable under the A-1, A-2 and A-3 units as if the Grier Members held the Series C Preferred, Series B Preferred and Class B Common Stock, respectively.
-The A-1, A-2 and A-3 units are entitled to the distribution regardless of whether the corresponding Company security is outstanding.
+Members only have the right to receive distributions to the extent that the Company's Board of Directors determines dividends would be payable if they held the shares of Series A Preferred (for the Class A-1 Units), Series B Preferred (for the Class A-2 Units prior to July 7, 2021), and Class B Common Stock (for the Class A-2 Units (on and after July 7, 2021) and Class A-3 Units), respectively, regardless of whether the securities are outstanding.
+If the respective shares of Series A Preferred, Series B Preferred and Class B Common Stock are not outstanding, the Company's Board of Directors must consider that they would be outstanding when declaring dividends on the Common Stock.
+Following CPUC Approval, the terms of the Fourth LLC Agreement provide that such rights will continue until the Grier Members elect to exchange the A-1, A-2 and A-3 Units for the related securities of the Company.
+In addition, after CPUC Approval, certain Crimson Units held by the Grier Members are expected to be transferred to other individuals currently managing Crimson (the "Management Members").
+The following table summarizes the distributions payable under the A-1, A-2 and A-3 Units as if the Grier Members held the respective underlying Company securities.
+The A-1, A-2 and A-3 Units are entitled to the distribution regardless of whether the corresponding Company security is outstanding.

-Units Distribution Rights of CorEnergy Securities Securities Liquidation Preference Annual Distribution per Share A-1 Units 9.00% Series C Exchangeable Preferred Stock \$ 25.00 \$ 2.25 A-2 Units 4.00% Series B Redeemable Preferred Stock(1) 25.00 1.00 A-3 Units Class B Common(2)(3) N/A Varies(2)(3)
+Units Distribution Rights of CorEnergy Securities Liquidation Preference Annual Distribu tion per Share A-1 Units 7.375% Series A Cumulative Redeemable Preferred Stock(1) \$ 25.00 \$ 1.84 A-2 Units 4.00% Series B Redeemable Preferred Stock(2) 25.00 1.00 A-3 Units Class B Common Stock(3) (4) N/A Varies(2)(3)